 By Matthew Low

 If you don’t like watching yourself on video, you are among the majority.
-The fear of being on camera is not new, but thanks to apps such as Snapchat and Instagram, millennials are loving it, and Baby Boomers and Generation Xers are slowly getting on board.
+The fear of being on camera, or video-phobia, is not new, but thanks to apps such as Snapchat and Instagram, millennials are loving it, and Baby Boomers and Generation Xers are slowly getting on board.

 The reason you hate the way you look on video: the combo effect of mere-exposure and confirmation bias.